 So what to think?
-We asked some of the Champion Bets professionals for their thoughts.
+We also asked some of the Champion Bets professionals for their thoughts.

 It’s one factor among many that goes into pricing a horse.
 It’s not as big a factor as the old 1 length = 1.5 kgs that Don Scott worked on.
 Most analysts would use a compressed version of that.

-I think there’s more important things to consider than weight, and it’s more just about making small adjustments to a horse’s previous ratings based on whether it goes up or down in weight.
+I think there’s more important things to consider.
+It’s more just about making small adjustments to a horse’s previous ratings based on whether it goes up or down in weight.
 Maybe some people consider one kilogram to be equal to one length or something like that.
 I don’t see it like that at all, I think it’s significantly less.

-It’s a factor, but I don’t think it’s that important and I think the market probably factors it in for you already – it’s one of those obvious things that everyone can see.
+It’s a factor, but I don’t think it’s that important.
+I think the market probably factors it in for you already.
+It’s one of those obvious things that everyone can see.
 I don’t there’s as much importance in it as there is in other things that perhaps aren’t as obvious.

 I think it’s starting to go the other way.
 It used to be a bit overrated but now is becoming a bit underrated.
 Some people say weight doesn’t matter – which is patently untrue – it does slow them down.
 We have gravity on planet earth and weight does push down upon a horse!

-I think the market used to put more focus on weight than I did, but now I think it puts less focus – or almost none – on it.
+I think the market used to put more focus on it than I did.
+But now I think it puts less focus – or almost none – on it.

 It’s perhaps not as important as it is in a strictly physics sense because horses don’t go flat-out throughout a race in most races.
-When horses are going below top speed, and below cruising speed, then a bit of extra weight won’t be hurting them as much because they’re only bowling along anyway.
-In the final stage of a race, that’s when the weight will have an effect… or will have its greatest effect.
+When horses are going below top speed, and below cruising speed, then a few extra kilograms won’t be hurting them as much because they’re only bowling along anyway.
+In the final stage of a race, that’s when it will have an effect… or will have its greatest effect.

 You do need to discount it a bit from the traditional thinking, but it certainly does have an impact.
 I see it all the time.
 Boom Time won the Caulfield Cup because he had no weight.
 People wrote him off but didn’t pay any attention to the fact he had 52kgs.
 If he had 58kgs he wouldn’t have won the race.
 People don’t seem to treat the handicap races properly like that.
 If horses are down in the weights and have a six or seven-kilogram advantage, that makes a difference.

 The Cox Plate is a good example in terms of weight-for-age.
 Typically the best horse wins and better horses have the advantage.
-But good three-year-olds like Shamus Award win because they get a good run in front, and then are able to sprint away because they’ve got no weight.
+But good three-year-olds like Shamus Award win because they get a good run in front.
+Then are able to sprint away because they’ve got no weight.
 Savabeel did the same thing a few years earlier.
-There was a soft run with no pressure and he was able to sprint better than all of them because he had no weight.
+There was a soft run with no pressure and he was able to sprint better than all of them because he had less on his back.

-Punters tend to overweight the importance of the weight the horse is carrying.
-Don Scott was a gambling guru who published his system based around weight and a lot of people incorporated this ideal into their behaviour.
+Punters tend to overweight the importance of it.
+Don Scott was a gambling guru who published his system based around weight.
+A lot of people incorporated this ideal into their behaviour.
 He was wrong about it as a feature – it was never as relevant as he thought it was.
 But once you misdirect the wisdom of the crowd, they’re all over-playing this.
 As far as I know, this feature doesn’t exist in many markets.

 You get huge negative coefficients on weight if you include the public.
-You get huge positive coefficients on weight if you don’t include the public.
-Weight is relevant to the outcome but it is over-discounted by the weight of numbers.
+You get huge positive coefficients if you don’t include the public.
+Weight is relevant to the outcome, but it is over-discounted by the weight of numbers.